 In this section, we evaluate the performance of the switch under two widely used traffic models: the uniform Bernoulli traffic and the non-uniform bursty traffic.
 Both models assume that the arrival at an input port is independent of other input ports.
 The uniform Bernoulli traffic assumes that the packet arrival at an input port is a Bernoulli process and the destination of an arrived packet is uniformly distributed over all output ports.
-The non-uniform bursty traffic assumes that an input port alternates between the "on" state and the "off" state.
-In the on state, a packet arrives at the input port every time slot.
-In the off state, no packet arrives.
-The packets arrived during an on state is called a burst and have the same destination.
-The average burst length is 10 in our simulations.
-A packet arrived at I_i is destined to O_i with probability $\mu + (1 - \mu)/N$ and is destined to O_j with probability $(1 - \mu)/N$ for $j \neq i$, where μ is the "unbalance factor" and is set to be 0.5 which is the value that results in the worst performance according to [19].
-The evaluated OpCut switch is of size 64×64 .
-We have done simulations on both non-pipelined and pipelined schedulers.
+The non-uniform bursty traffic assumes that an input port alternates between the "on" state and the "off" state, with the length of a state following geometric distribution.
+If and only if in an "on" state, a packet arrives at the input port at the beginning of every time slot.
+Therefore traffic intensity is given by $l{on}/(l{on}+l{off})$, where l{on} and l{off} denote the average length of on and off states in terms of time slots, respectively.
+All packets arriving during the same "on" period are destined for the same output port and form a burst.
+Same as in [2], l{on} (or, equivalently, the average burst length) is set to 10 in our simulations.
+A packet arrived at I_i is destined to O_i with probability $\mu + (1 - \mu)/N$ and is destined to O_j with probability $(1-\mu)/N$ for $j \neq i$, where μ is the "unbalance factor" and is set to be 0.5 which is the value that results in the worst performance according to [20].
+We have evaluated OpCut switches of different sizes with both non-pipelined and pipelined schedulers.
 Each simulation was run for 10^6 time slots.

 We implemented two instances of the proposed pipelining mechanism, denoted as p-k2-2SLIP and p-k4-2SLIP, respectively.
 Both of them are built on sub-schedulers executing two steps of iSLIP in each time slot. p-k2-2SLIP runs two such sub-schedulers and covers up to the second oldest flows of each input port, while p-k4-2SLIP runs four sub-schedulers and covers up to the fourth oldest flows.
-For comparison purpose, we also implemented the basic non-pipelined scheduler, as well as the pipelined iSLIP that pipelines i sub-schedulers, each of which executes one iteration of iSLIP in a time slot.
-It is the straightforward way to pipeline iterative-matching-based algorithms, but is not aware of the duplicate scheduling problem.
+For comparison purpose, we implemented the basic non-pipelined scheduler running iSLIP as well, denoted as np-iSLIP.
+Also included in the simulations are the straightforwardly pipelined iSLIP scheduler (denoted as p-iSLIP) - i sub-schedulers, each of which executes one iteration of iSLIP in a time slot.
+Unlike the proposed pipelined schedulers, the straightforward approach is not aware of the duplicate scheduling problem.